Previous dayApril 19, 2026Next day

 2.1 km---✓ ReviewedUSGS →

-On April 19, 2026 at 21:54 UTC, a magnitude 2.4 earthquake struck 58 km E of Sand Point, Alaska.
+The USGS recorded this magnitude 2.4 earthquake 58 km E of Sand Point, Alaska at 21:54 UTC on April 19, 2026.
 At a depth of just 2.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 55.346°, -159.572°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 55.346°N, -159.572°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19